yt2178/DatePickerHebrew/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![JitPack](https://jitpack.io/v/yt2178/DatePickerHebrew.svg)](https://jitpack.io/#yt2178/DatePickerHebrew)

-A simple and modern Hebrew Date Picker dialog for Android applications, built with Material Design principles.
-The library provides a calendar-style view that is intuitive and easy to integrate.
+A simple, modern, and highly customizable Hebrew Date Picker dialog for Android applications.
+Built with Material Design principles, this library provides an intuitive calendar-style view for Hebrew date selection.

 ![HebrewDatePicker Screenshot](https://github.com/user-attachments/assets/7c99aeed-c33a-4113-8f88-9d65d6bbd6bc)![HebrewDatePicker Screenshot](https://github.com/yt2178/DatePickerHebrew/blob/master/screenshot.png)

 ## Features

 -   **Full Hebrew Calendar:** Displays a grid-based calendar view for any Hebrew month and year.
+-   **Intuitive Navigation:**
-- **Easy Navigation:** Quickly navigate between months and years.
+    -   Quickly navigate between months and years with arrow buttons.
+    -   Click on the month or year title to open a selection list for rapid navigation.
+    -   Use the "Jump to Date" feature with predictive text to find any date in a 50-year range.
+-   **Highly Customizable:**
+    -   Disable selection of past dates.
+    -   Disable selection of Shabbat and Jewish holidays/fasts.
 -   **Gematria Display:** All years and days are displayed in their traditional Gematria format.
-- **Customizable:** Built as a `DialogFragment` for easy integration and management by the Android framework.
+-   **Easy Integration:** Built as a `DialogFragment` and distributed via JitPack for simple, plug-and-play usage.
-- **Lightweight:** Depends only on `Zmanim (KosherJava)` and AndroidX libraries.
+-   **Lightweight:** Depends only on `Zmanim (KosherJava)` and standard AndroidX libraries.

 ## Installation